GMODE — The Off-Cycle Lane

 Entry happens through a sequence of stages — justification floor, atomic stash, clean-git exit — each enforced by a different mechanism.

 The atomic stash.
-When the user confirms entry, the orchestrator runs a single jq update that does two things at once: it copies the current phase into a hidden field called pre_gmode_phase, and it overwrites current_phase with the literal string gmode.
-The pair is atomic — the home phase is captured in the same write that turns the phase guards off.
-There’s no window where the agent is in gmode but the orchestrator has forgotten where it came from.
+When the user confirms entry, the orchestrator runs a single jq update that does several things at once: it copies the current phase into a hidden field called pre_gmode_phase, it stashes the entry’s return note and a snapshot of the open root-cause-note count, and it overwrites current_phase with the literal string gmode.
+The write is atomic — the home phase is captured in the same write that turns the phase guards off.
+There’s no window where the agent is in gmode but the orchestrator has forgotten where it came from. ⓘ

-The clean-git exit.
-When the agent calls phase.sh exit-gmode, the orchestrator first checks the working tree.
-If git diff or git diff --cached reports anything uncommitted, exit dies with a structured error and the agent stays in gmode until it commits or stashes.
-Only when the tree is clean does the orchestrator read pre_gmode_phase and atomically restore the home phase.
+The two-part exit gate.
+When the agent calls phase.sh exit-gmode, the orchestrator checks two things.
+First, the working tree: if git diff or git diff --cached reports anything uncommitted, exit dies with a structured error and the agent stays in gmode until it commits or stashes.
+Second, the root-cause commitment: the agent must have emitted a new [PENDING-JOB] note during this gmode — a note whose objective is the independent root-cause investigation of whatever forced the gmode.
+Only when the tree is clean and a new root-cause note exists does the orchestrator read pre_gmode_phase and atomically restore the home phase. ⓘ

 What would break without it